fuzzlecutter/TazUO/src/ClassicUO.Client/LegionScripting/doc.md

 <details>
 <summary><h3>NearestCorpse(distance)</h3></summary>

  Get the nearest corpse within a distance.
+ Sets API.Found to the serial of the corpse.
  Example:
  ```py
  corpse = API.NearestCorpse()